LiverCTLiu/Emergence-of-the-continental-crust/README.md

-This repository contains data and python code used in the manuscript "Data-driven Investigation Reveals Land Exposure Since the Early Archean" by Chun-Tao Liu, C. Brenhin Keller, Xiao-Ming Liu, J ZhangZhou.
+This repository contains data and python code used in the manuscript "Data-driven Investigation Reveals Land Exposure Since the Early Archean" by Chun-Tao Liu, Xiao-Ming Liu, J ZhangZhou.
 This readme file also helps you conduct the python coding.

 Contents: